telefonicaid/fiware-cygnus/doc/contributing/contributing_guidelines.md

  */
 ```

-Optionally, you MAY and authorship line within the header just after the above text:
+Optionally, you MAY add an authorship line within the header just after the above text:

 ```
 * Authorship: <your name/company>